Lyle Hill: Recreation, wartime and commemoration

 Two ministers from St Andrews were ordained in 1873 at Greenock churches, the Mid Kirk and the Old West Kirk, and brought their golf clubs.
 With others, they promptly set up a six hole golf course on land leased from Bow Farm, but this ended after three years when the tenant farmer applied cattle manure.
 In 1890 Greenock Golf Club was founded with a nine hole course on the Battery Park, then in 1892 the Club leased ground to the south of Lyle Road, and built a clubhouse at the south end of Forsyth Street.
 Initially they had a nine hole course, over time this was extended and an eighteen hole course added.

-In his 1903 guidebook, M. J. B. Baddeley described Lyle Road as the "most remunerative route" between Princes Pier and Gourock; "The view across the Clyde from the highest point ('Lyle Hill') is very fine", and a "zigzag road leads down into the main road to Gourock again."
+In his 1903 guidebook, M. J. B. Baddeley described Lyle Road as the "most remunerative route" between Greenock (Princes Pier) and Gourock, over a good road that passes by Sir Gabriel Wood's Mariners' Asylum.
+"The view across the Clyde from the highest point ('Lyle Hill') is very fine", and a "zigzag road leads down into the main road to Gourock again."

 In 1929 local Co-operative Society jubilee celebrations "concluded with a fireworks display on the Lyle Hill".

 During World War II most of the golf course was occupied by Site Cz4 Z Battery, anti-aircraft rockets defending the area against Luftwaffe raids (such as the Greenock Blitz).
 Also known as Clyde Aa Defences, Bow Hill, Craig's Top and Lyle Hill, this was one of six such batteries covering the Clyde and Glasgow.
 Spread across the hill, the battery had four projectile rocket launchers, each of which was set on a circular base and surrounded by four ammunition huts.
 The site included a GL Mk.
 II radar unit.
 Other accommodation huts were located adjacent to Lyle Road, and on the south boundary next to Greenock Cemetery.
 After the war, the grounds were reinstated, and the golf course reorientated to form its present eighteen hole and nine hole courses.